 In addition to traditional outpatient services, the Board over the years has supported the development of residential services, vocational services, a comprehensive children’s treatment agency, and a shelter for the homeless.
 The number of persons served annually expanded from less than 1,000 prior to 1981 to the current level of more than 7,500.
 With the additional financial resources provided since the Mental Health Act of 1988, the Board has significantly expanded services to severely mentally ill children and adults by adding adult housing and client support systems and by using community hospitals for psychiatric services.
 State funds to address the opioid epidemic have allowed the development of Medication-Assisted Treatment (MAT), recovery housing, peer support, and employment services for those dealing with addiction.
 Clermont County now is recognized in Ohio for its service delivery system and its collaborative relationships with other agencies in the local community.

 Board funding sources include the local county tax levy (.75 mil) and allocations from the Ohio Department of Mental Health and Addiction Services.
 In addition, the Board has obtained numerous grants over the years.
 The Board also partners with other local agencies to combine funds and resources to better meet needs.
 The services provided by these funds allow numerous Clermont County residents to overcome the disability and stigma of mental illness and addiction so they can live and work productively in their own community.

-The Board’s budget for Fiscal Year 2022, July 1, 2021 through June 30, 2022, is approximately $8.5 million.
-The percentage breakdown of the general sources of these revenues is: 32% from the state, 29% from federal monies, 37% from the local levy, and 2% from other sources.
+The Board’s budget for Fiscal Year 2023, July 1, 2022 through June 30, 2023, was approximately $9.1 million.
+The percentage breakdown of the general sources of these revenues is: 33% from the state, 13% from federal monies, 37% from the local levy, and 17% from other sources such as grants.
 The Board actively pursues grants for un-funded needs, usually in collaboration with its contract agencies and/or other local agencies.